 Raccoon Oral Rabies Vaccination (ORV) has routinely been conducted by USDA, Cornell and the New York State Department of Health (NYS-DOH) in northern areas of the State as well as Nassau and Suffolk counties.
 This is done to help control rabies among raccoons.
-Cornell University and the USDA will be coordinating the distribution of ORV in Staten Island the week of October 14-17.
+Cornell University and the USDA will be coordinating the distribution of ORV for the second year in a row in Staten Island.

-ORV will be done using the Raboral V-RG[®] bait, which contains a liquid vaccinia-rabies glycoprotein (V-RG) recombinant virus vaccine.
-Federal workers will use a low flying helicopter to distribute vaccine over several parks, wooded areas and less-populated sections of Staten Island and Nassau County for two days the week of October 14-17.
+ORV will be done using the Raboral V-RG® bait, which contains a liquid vaccinia-rabies glycoprotein (V-RG) recombinant virus vaccine.
+Federal workers will use a low flying helicopter to distribute vaccine over several parks, wooded areas and less-populated sections of Staten Island on August 17 and 18.